 In the 7th century on Skellig Michael, monks lived and prayed in stone beehive huts.
-At the top of the steps of this steep island, amidst these huts and actual stone ruins, Rey and Luke Skywalker first meet at the conclusion of Star Wars Episode VII: The Force Awakens.
+At the top of the steps of this steep island, amid these huts and actual stone ruins, Rey and Luke Skywalker first meet at the conclusion of Star Wars Episode VII: The Force Awakens.

 While landing on this fragile and beautiful UNESCO World Heritage Site is possible by very special arrangement, you can’t miss exploring all of the Skellig islands by private boat.
 Your marine cruise with an expert Ker & Downey guide will reveal the second largest colony of gannets in the world.
-Plus you may see families of puffins, the quirky avian inspiration for some of the newest Star Wars creatures: porgs.
+Additionally, you may see families of puffins, the quirky avian inspiration for some of the newest Star Wars creatures: porgs.

 Photo: Jonathan Olley ©2017 Lucasfilm Ltd. All Rights Reserved.

-More to see in Ireland
+More New Star Wars Locations to See in Ireland

 Canary Wharf Station

 Smack in the middle of London’s financial district you’ll find the Imperial base from the planet Scarif, as featured in Rogue One.
 The steel and glass of this modern station made the perfect home for stormtroopers, droids, and heroes in Imperial disguise.
-Director Gareth Edwards had the station closed for a grueling overnight shoot to take full advantage of the futuristic setting.
+As such, Director Gareth Edwards had the station closed for a grueling overnight shoot to take full advantage of the futuristic setting.

-More to see in Iceland
+More New Star Wars Locations to See in Iceland